The 15 Best Adventure Games on Switch

 Legends: Arceus does away with the old-school formula of Pokémon.
 No longer are you exploring a new region to collect badges, challenge gyms, and defeat the Elite Four.
 Now, it’s all about completing the Pokédex.

-Pokémon have begun to appear in the overworld a lot more in games like Sword and Shield or Let’s Go Pikachu and Eevee.
+Pokémon have begun to appear in the overworld a lot more in games like the aforementioned Sword and Shield, or Let’s Go Pikachu and Eevee.
 However, there is always a transition from open-world exploration to turn-based combat in those games.

 Here, the combat is expertly woven into the exploration.
 Players must sneak up on Pokémon while hiding in bushes to avoid detection.
 Making Pokémon mad will have them charge at you and potentially leave you injured.
 Yes, turn-based battles remain, but even these have been updated with the Strong and Speed styles.

 Legends: Arceus was a much-needed breath of fresh air for the Pokémon franchise.
 Hopefully, this ingenuity can continue into Scarlet and Violet as well.